 She is a member of the acclaimed Millennial Choirs and Orchestras and has sung in Carnegie Hall in NYC, Abravanel Hall in SLC and Segerstrom Concert Hall in Costa Mesa, California.
 In 2019, she narrated Rob Gardner’s Lamb of God at Abravanel Hall for the Draper Philharmonic Orchestra and Chorus.

-Most important, she is the mother of five amazing grown adult children and grandmother to sixteen incredible grandchildren, who are her most treasured, challenging and lasting productions.
+Most important, she is the mother of five amazing grown adult children and as of October 2022, grandmother to 18 incredible grandchildren, who are her most treasured, challenging and lasting productions.